Fifth Harmony Shares Message to Fans After Group's 'Final' Show: 'Thanks for the Memories'

 It’s a bittersweet goodbye for Fifth Harmony.

 Six years after Ally Brooke, Normani Kordei, Dinah Jane and Lauren Jauregui formed the girl group — along with Camila Cabello, who exited the band in Dec.
-2016 — on the The X Factor, Fifth Harmony played their final show at the Hard Rock Live at the Event Center in Hollywood, Florida, on Friday.
+2016 — on The X Factor, Fifth Harmony played their final show at the Hard Rock Live at the Event Center in Hollywood, Florida, on Friday.

 The quartet shared a photo from before the performance on Sunday, thanking fans for their support.